 Parents and Guardians,

-The start of the 2020-21 school year is right around the corner and it is critically important that everyone remain healthy and safe so we can continue the vitally important work in our school district of teaching and learning.
+It is critically important that everyone remain healthy and safe so we can continue the vitally important work in our school district of teaching and learning.
 We want to remind you that all ACPSD employees who test positive for Covid-19 will be excluded from work and required to complete an isolation period in accordance with public health guidelines.

 We also want you to be aware that as school district employees across the country have been designated as critical infrastructure by Executive Order of the President of the United States, and according to our most recent guidance from the S.C.
 Department of Health and Environmental Controls (DHEC), some ACPSD employees who have experienced a confirmed exposure to someone contagious with Covid-19 may continue to work in our buildings under a specific criteria.